alessandrosebastianelli/alessandrosebastianelli.github.io/_teaching/mention-sbaber.md

 [https://dspace.mit.edu/handle/1721.1/139474]()

-*The following people have also helped me with their expertise: Eric Magliarditi, Matthew Moraguez, Nicole Stockley, Timothy Wynne, Sherrie Wang, Silvia Ullo, Andrea Radius, **Alessandro Sebastianelli**, Brian Wong, Shawn Lansing, Lachlan McKinna.
-Though I wasn’t able to incorporate all their knowledge in the final iteration of this paper, I am grateful for how they expanded my horizons.*
+*...The following people have also helped me with their expertise: Eric Magliarditi, Matthew Moraguez, Nicole Stockley, Timothy Wynne, Sherrie Wang, Silvia Ullo, Andrea Radius, **Alessandro Sebastianelli**, Brian Wong, Shawn Lansing, Lachlan McKinna.
+Though I wasn’t able to incorporate all their knowledge in the final iteration of this paper, I am grateful for how they expanded my horizons...*